jeanslack/Videomass/Pages/Packages/Windows.md

 For space reasons, this portable edition does not include FFmpeg.
 Please read the `README.txt` file included in the 7-zip archive for more information.

-[Videomass 6.1.12 Portable](https://github.com/jeanslack/Videomass/releases/download/v6.1.12/Videomass-v6.1.12_x86_64-portable.7z){: .btn .btn-green .fs-5 .mb-4 .mb-md-0 .mr-2}
+[Videomass 6.1.13 Portable](https://github.com/jeanslack/Videomass/releases/download/v6.1.13/ Videomass-6.1.13-win64-portable.7z){: .btn .btn-green .fs-5 .mb-4 .mb-md-0 .mr-2}
 [All Versions](https://github.com/jeanslack/Videomass/releases){: .btn .btn-green .fs-5 .mb-4 .mb-md-0 .mr-2}

 ### Warning
 {: .bg-red-300}

-A lot of antivirus vendors detect **Videomass.exe** as malicious.
-Since these are false positives, to resolve this problem the only thing to do is to submit the Videomass.exe file to your antivirus vendor for advanced analysis and making a False Positive claim.
+If your antivirus detect **Videomass.exe** as malicious, please submit the Videomass.exe file to your antivirus vendor for advanced analysis and making a False Positive claim.

 Alternatively, install from [PyPi package](Python_Package) or [Run Videomass from source code](https://github.com/jeanslack/Videomass/wiki/Run-Videomass-from-source-code)